NVIDIA-AI-IOT/jetson_virtual_touchpanel/README.md

 > Make sure a device (like `/dev/video0`) is seen on your system.
 Depending on the device name (number), you need to edit the script (`pub/trtpose_handpose/pub_hand_msg_thread.py:L126`).

+- HDMI display

+> Connect an HDMI display and make sure the resolution is set to `1920x1080`.

 ### How to start

-Start the Jetson Virtual Touchpanel by invoking the indicator script.
+On the GUI desktop, open a terminal (`Ctrl` + `Alt` + `t`), then issue the following commands to invoke the indicator script.

 ```
 cd virtual_touchpanel
 python3 vtouch_indicator.py
 ```

+You will see a gray-out indicator icon in the desktop top panel bar.<br>
-Then from its menu on the desktop top bar, select "Start camera-pose service".
+Click on the icon, then select "Start camera-pose service".

 ![](/docs/images/vtouch_menu_start.png)